mcaks/TaskFlow/README.md

 ## Glossary 📖

 - **Task:** A single unit of work that needs to be completed.
-It includes a title, due date, and status.
+It includes a title, due date, due time and status.
 - **Task Name:** The title or label of a task, providing a brief summary of the task’s purpose or objective.
 - **Date:** The specific day on which the task is due to be completed.
 - **Time:** The exact hour and minute by which the task should be completed.